ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 }
 ```

+### Important Notes
+* The `required_providers` section needs to be specified in order for terraform to be
+  able to find and download the ionoscloud provider
-**Note**: The credentials provided in a `.tf` file will override the credentials from environment variables.
+* The credentials provided in a `.tf` file will override the credentials from environment variables.
+* Note that there are two major versions `v5` for the Ionos Cloud API v5 and `v6` that works with API v6 - unless you
+  specify a strict version constraint, the latest, which is `v6` will be used

 ## Configuration Reference